How to Repair a Clogged Garbage Disposal

-Garbage disposers can be subject to several common problems.
-They can jam up when objects bind up the impeller blades inside the appliance.
+Several problems requiring repair commonly crop up with garbage disposers or disposals.
+They can jam up when objects bind the impeller blades inside the appliance.
 The drain fittings can loosen and cause leaking beneath the sink.
-Or, less commonly, the drain connecting the garbage disposer to the rest of the sink's drain trap assembly can become clogged, and cause water to back up into the sink basin where the disposer is installed.
+Or, the drain connecting the garbage disposal to the rest of the sink's drain trap assembly can become clogged and cause water to back up into the sink basin where the disposer is installed.

 Causes of a Garbage Disposal Clog

 A disposal generally has no problem grinding most food waste, but it's what happens after the grinding that can cause a clog.
 Often this has to do with how ground food waste reacts to water (or lack of water) after the disposal unit grinds it up and sends it on its way toward the drain line.
 When a garbage disposer clogs, you will often find the problem in the drain trap assembly located on the waste discharge side of the disposal.

 Disposals also can back up over time because the waste line or trap gets coated and eventually obstructed with food waste.
 If your garbage disposal is draining very slowly or not at all, the problem is most likely in the drain trap—the U-shaped plumbing fitting that is located downstream of the disposal discharge pipe.